 Colegio Americano is an education ministry of the Presbyterian Church of Colombia

-BOGOTÁ, Colombia — The Colegio Americano, an educational ministry of the Presbyterian Church of Colombia (IPC), celebrated its 150th anniversary this month.
+The Colegio Americano, an educational ministry of the Presbyterian Church of Colombia (IPC), recently celebrated its 150th anniversary.
 The school, older than the National University of Colombia, began in 1869 when Presbyterian mission worker Kate MacFerren began to teach English classes to a group of 18 girls in Bogotá.

 The Colegio Americano in Bogotá now serves more than 2,100 students and is one of 11 K-through-12 schools of the same name operated by the IPC and serving more than 8,000 students throughout Colombia.

-Famous enthusiasts for the Colegio Americano include Nobel Prize winning author Gabriel García Márquez.
-In his autobiography “Living to Tell the Tale,” the author describes how he wanted to study at the Colegio Americano in Barranquilla, on Colombia’s North coast, because of its commitment to open-mindedness and critical thinking, but his mother preferred that he study in a conservative, Roman Catholic institution.
+Enthusiasts for the Colegio Americano include Nobel Prize winning author Gabriel García Márquez.
+In his autobiography, “Living to Tell the Tale,” the author says he wanted to study at the Colegio Americano in Barranquilla, on Colombia’s northern coast, because of its commitment to open-mindedness and critical thinking, but his mother preferred that he study in a conservative, Roman Catholic institution.